 1. Pulp Fiction (1994, dir.
 Quentin Tarantino)

-My go to film every time someone asks me what my favorite movie is.
+My go to film every time someone asks me, “what’s your favorite film?”
 This is as close as anyone will ever get to a perfect film.
 One of the best screenplays ever written.
 When I saw this film at the age of 12 I was blown away.
-Almost ten years later and on countless rewatches it still blows me away every time.
+Ten years later and on countless rewatches it still blows me away.
 This is the film that made me want to become a filmmaker.
 This is also the film that opened my eyes to what Cinema can really do.

 My favorite scene (the ending *Spoiler*!!!):

 Another film that blew me away in my preteen years.
 I remember going to my dad after watching it for the first time and asking him what the ending meant.
 His response to me is that it is open to interpretation.
 He said, “It’s art, the ending doesn’t have to make sense.”
 This was a hard idea for me to understand because I was used to movies spelling everything out.
 Nevertheless, this was an important lesson.
 I even read the book to try to understand the ending, but of course the book is much different.
 This is a beautiful work of art and one of the best horror films ever made.
 Kubrick is also my favorite filmmaker.